Skip to Main Content

 Once you have set up all the colors in your design, go to Print and open the Epilog print driver settings.

-1. Go to the Advanced tab, select the material you are using, then hit Load.
-Or, simply change the General settings to 0% power for both Raster and Vector.
+1. Go to the Advanced tab, select the material you are using then hit Load (Alternatively, change the General settings to 0% power for both Raster and Vector which can help protect the machine and your material from damage if there was an issue with the color mapping).

 4. Delete any preset colors by selecting them and pressing the minus button.